HoneyDrunkStudios/HoneyDrunk.Vault/docs/Configuration.md

 | `DefaultTtl` | Absolute expiration time for cached entries |
 | `MaxSize` | LRU eviction when size exceeded |
 | `SlidingExpiration` | Resets expiration on each access |

+**Cache Key Scoping:** Cache keys include scope (environment, tenant, node) as well as secret name and version, so secrets are isolated between tenants and environments.
+This prevents cross-contamination in multi-tenant scenarios.

 [↑ Back to top](#table-of-contents)